DevRaf-Per/FOCAWiki/How-to-set-up-a-SQL-database-connection.md

 ![foca_regedit](https://user-images.githubusercontent.com/16854757/74442312-91a4f780-4e71-11ea-9901-690e2aa68264.PNG)

-1. Open a terminal and type
+2. Then, open a terminal and type

 `sqlcmd -S .\SQLEXPRESS`

 This will open a sqlcmd interface with your instance (remember, if you changed the instance name, modify the command accordingly).

-2. Then, create a login and a user for the Foca database
+3. Create a login and a user for the Foca database

 ```
 USE Foca